-Stacy Snider is entering her fourth season as an assistant coach with the Buckeyes after joining the staff in August 2016.
+Stacy Snider is entering her fifth season as an assistant coach with the Buckeyes after joining the staff in August 2016.

-This past season, Snider and the Buckeyes advanced to their 25th-consecutive NCAA Regional appearance behind Big Ten Freshman of the Year and second team All-American Aneka Seumanutafa and senior Niki Schroeder, who became Ohio State’s 15th medalist at Big Ten Championships, as the Buckeyes brought home their 18th Big Ten Championship.
-Seumanutafa competed as an individual at NCAA Championships, finishing in a tie for 29th.
+In 2018-19, Snider and the Buckeyes advanced to their 25th-consecutive NCAA Regional appearance behind Big Ten Freshman of the Year Aneka Seumanutafa and senior Niki Schroeder, who became Ohio State’s 15th medalist at Big Ten Championships, as the Buckeyes brought home their 18th Big Ten Championship.

 In 2017-18, Snider helped lead the Buckeyes to their third-consecutive appearance at NCAA Championships.
 Junior Jaclyn Lee garnered second team All-America honors, tying for fifth at NCAA Championships, after earning medalist honors at Big Ten Championships.

 In her first Ohio State campaign, the Buckeyes advanced to the NCAA quarterfinals after placing fourth in stroke play at the NCAA Championships, tying the best finish in program history.
 Snider’s player development acumen was quickly evident, resulting in a trio of Buckeyes earning 2017 All-Big Ten recognition.